How to assume an AWS IAM role via the CLI

 aws_session_token=[Security Token]

-⚠️ Assuming a role provides a short-lived token, if you suddenly lose access again, check that the token has not expired.
-In which case you will need to assume the role again.
+⚠️ It’s important to note that assuming a role provides a short-lived token.
+If you suddenly lose access, check that the token has not expired, in which case you will need to assume the role again.